 Deer and pigs have been introduced across the globe throughout history, and their negative effects on ecosystems have been well documented, even within their native ranges (Ickes 2001, De Garine-Wichatitsky 2003, Nogueira-Filho et al. 2009, Takatsuki 2009).
 Deer alter forest structure by browsing on seedlings and saplings, suppressing forest regeneration (Takatsuki 2009).
 In North America, decreased seedling height and abundance were observed across multiple hardwood species with increasing abundance of white-tailed deer (Odocoileus virginianus) (Horsley et al. 2003).
 Pigs are known to affect regeneration and recruitment in a number of forest systems.
 For example, feral pigs have a pronounced effect on regeneration in lowland forests of Malaysia, by direct predation on seeds and by soil-rooting (Ickes et al. 2001).
 Rooting kills or physically damages seedlings and can alter soil properties (Singer et al. 1984, Ickes et al. 2001).
 Pigs are seen as a major threat to native biodiversity in Hawaii, where exclosure studies have shown marked increases in forest recruitment and seedling abundance (Loh and Tunison 1999, Weller et al. 2010) when pigs were eliminated from the areas.

 The islands of Guam and Rota in the Mariana Archipelago, as with many islands around the world, have had a long history of species introductions (Fritts and Rodda 1998) making them prime examples of novel ecosystems with unique management challenges.
 The most famous invasive species in Guam is the brown treesnake (Boiga irregularis), which was unintentionally introduced on military cargo at the end of World War II (Rodda 1992).
-It is responsible for the extinction of most of Guam’s native birds between 1945 and 1985 (Savidge 1987), functionally leaving the island without native vertebrate nectarivores, frugivores, or insectivores (Fritz and Rodda 1998).
+It is responsible for the extinction of most of Guam’s native birds between 1945 and 1985 (Savidge 1987, Wiles 2003), functionally leaving the island without native vertebrate nectarivores, frugivores, or insectivores (Fritz and Rodda 1998).
 The nearby island of Rota has very similar flora and fauna to Guam, lacks the brown treesnake, and has retained limestone karst forests that are relatively more pristine than those on Guam (Falanruw et al. 1989).
 Deer and pigs have been established for centuries on both islands (Safford 1905, Conry 1989, Wiles et al. 1999).
 Philippine deer (Rusa mariannae) density in Guam has been correlated with reduced seedling recruitment in some species of native trees (Wheeler 1979, Schreiner 1997).
 Similar to their effects in other islands, feral pigs (Sus scrofa) on Guam alter habitats by rooting and wallowing (Conry 1989), which can disrupt forest regeneration.
 However, these impacts are occurring within unique novel rather than pristine ecosystems, therefore a more thorough examination of the role of each species within the larger ecological context is needed to make appropriate management decisions.

 We investigate the ecological role of invasive ungulates in two novel ecosystems.
 We examine the impact of feral pigs and deer on seedling survival, seed dispersal, and overall plant community composition.
 We contrast their role in the bird-free forests of Guam to that in the nearby forests of Rota which still maintain avian populations.